Tense situation as Police force protesters to move to designated site

 A tense situation then arose between the Police and protesters.

 The Police then forced the group to move to the designated site for protests near the Presidential Secretariat.

+Meanwhile, the Police media unit said that the protesters had violated a court order against protesting in a manner which inconvenienced the public.
 (Colombo Gazette)